Strikes across Gaza kill at least 31 as international scholars accuse Israel of genocide

 Israel has taken steps to further restrict the delivery of food to northern Gaza as it presses ahead with its latest offensive in Gaza City.

-Sam Metz reported from Jerusalem, and Samy Magdy from Cairo.
+Metz reported from Jerusalem, and Magdy from Cairo.
 Molly Quell in The Hague, Netherlands, and Renata Brito in Barcelona, Spain, contributed to this report.

 Follow AP coverage at https://apnews.com/hub/israel-hamas-war